 It’s time to celebrate Black History Month!
 While many prominent narratives you’ll see during this time focus on Black history in the Global North, we’d like to add to this with a wider focus on the many lived realities and accomplishments of Black people around the world, and in Black-majority countries specifically.
 We would be remiss to not mention how the 2020 uprisings after George Floyd’s murder acted as a springboard for the resource allocation for Diversity and Equity Initiatives and the D&I roles necessary to take this work forward.

-As you engage with the following timeline of global Black history and resistance (which is by no means exhaustive), think about what role colonialism has played in the oppression of Black communities through slavery, dehumanisation, and arbitrary divisioning of ethnic groups across African nations’ borders.
+As you engage with the following timeline of global Black history and resistance (which is by no means exhaustive), think about what role colonialism has played in the oppression of Black communities through slavery, dehumanization, and arbitrary divisions of ethnic groups across African nation’s borders.
 Ask yourself which of these names and events you are familiar with and which are new.
 Why is this?
-What history gets taught and emphasised and what is deprioritised?
+What history gets taught and emphasized and what is deprioritised?

-Oppression must be visibilised in order to disrupt it.
-We are focusing on resistance movements to create room for us to engage with the incredibly important work of Black communities to rebalance power, decolonise and resist oppressive structures.
+Oppression must be visualized in order to disrupt it.
+We are focusing on resistance movements to create room for us to engage with the incredibly important work of Black communities to rebalance power, decolonize, and resist oppressive structures.
 This history reminds us both of what anti-racism needs to look like and the power Black communities hold beyond systemic oppression.

 BLACK HISTORY OF RESISTANCE